hbclaure/Covid19_Hackathon/README.md

 Developed hardware+software solution for do-it-yourself haircuts during quaritine.

-Hardware: Developed 3D model for head stabilizer with camera mounts.
+Hardware: Developed 3D model for head stabilizer with adjustable camera mounts.

 Software: Developing app that uses video stream to give step-by-step instructions on where and how to cut your hair.